-The notes on page 2-18 are from lectures JH gave in a course on measurement for the rehabilitation sciences.
-Since few of these students had had experience with Anova's (widely used to estimate reliability coefficients) it began with a general introduction to these (pp 2-6), showing how the Anova table - usually used for F tests - can also be used to estimate variance components.
-This use of them (and the Method of Moments) may be new to you too.
+The notes on pages 3-19 are from lectures JH gave in a course on measurement for the rehabilitation sciences.

+- Pages 3-7: since few of these students had had experience with ANoVA's (widely used to estimate reliability coefficients) the lectures began with a general introduction to these, showing how the ANoVA table usually used for F tests can also be used to estimate variance components.
+This use of them (and the Method of Moments) may be new to you too. - Page 8 is a nice introduction to reliability and validity: the ideas are general, not confined to examinations, but to any measurement method/instrument.

+Note the two reliability measures:

-Page 7 is a nice introduction to reliability & validity: the ideas are general, not confined to examinations, but to any measurement method/instrument.
-Note the 2 reliability measures, one (an SD) measured in the same scale (scores, cm, Kg, ...) that the instrument uses, the other as a (more abstract) fraction of overall variance.
-Psychometricians prefer the latter because - unlike in physical measurement - their scales are arbitrary and the object being measured is not a phenomenon, but more a noumenon (abstract).
+- a standard deviation (SD) measured in the same scale (scores, cm, Kg, ...) that the instrument uses, [smaller is better] - a (more abstract) fraction of overall variance.
+Psychometricians prefer the latter because unlike in physical measurement their scales are arbitrary and the object being measured is not a phenomenon, but more a noumenon (abstract). [bigger is better]